IT21158186/Golang-Backend/README.md

 Developed by 'Go' language.

-Aim of doing this project is to get A-Z idea about the language.
+Aim of doing this project is to get A-Z basic idea about the language.

 Postman API used for the backend testings.

+Full project by golang - with frontend stylings - is cooking...